Home

 Mark

 Although this kind of looks like a normal electrical outlet it also acts like a circuit breaker.
 When this trips every electrical outlet that is connected to it also stops working.
-You may have more than one of these GFCI outlets in your 5th Wheel.
+You may have more than one of these GFCI Outlets in your 5th Wheel.
 Once you find the GFCI outlet press the reset button and see if this solves your electrical problem.
 This would explain why only a portion of your RV has electric.

 If this does not solve the problem and you have checked all the breakers in your RV's electrical compartment, I am afraid that you may have to have a qualified RV Technician diagnose and repair the problem.